 This stroller has all-wheel suspension, but given the firmer seats and strange seating options, it isn't the most comfortable.
 The taller plastic handles are strangely placed, and not the most ergonomic.
 The handles tall and close to the stroller design also meant that taller testers kicked the rear axle when strolling.

 The HOP earned a 1 of 10 for quality, giving it the lowest quality score in the group.
 The materials used and components come together in what looks and feels like an uninspired design that is hard to use.
 The flex of the frame and the feel of the fabric reminds us of a less expensive stroller.
 However, all of this aside, the HOP earned the lowest score for quality in large part due to the poorly functioning brakes.
 We believe had the quality of the parts and craftsmanship been higher that the HOP brakes would not have suffered such a fatal flaw, and would have consistently worked without accidental disengagement.
-Alternatively, the ZOE XL2 Deluxe earned a 5 for quality, costs less, and is lighter weight, easier to use, and has better maneuverability.
+Alternatively, the ZOE XL2 BEST v2 earned a 6 for quality, costs less, and is lighter weight, easier to use, and has better maneuverability.

 — Juliet Spurrier, MD & BabyGearLab Team